elyra-ai/elyra/README.md

 ![Notebook Pipeline Editor](docs/source/images/pipeline-editor.png)

-The pipeline visual editor also enables detailed customization of your pipeline, enabling users to choose which docker image to use when executing your notebook, setup environment variables required to properly run your notebook, as well as configuring dependency files that needs to be flown to child notebooks.
+The pipeline visual editor also enables detailed customization of your pipeline, allowing users to choose which docker image to use when executing your notebook, setup environment variables required to properly run your notebook, as well as configuring dependency files that need to be available to child notebooks.

 ![Notebook Pipeline Editor - Node Properties](docs/source/images/pipeline-editor-properties.png)

-#### Ability to run notebook as batch jobs
+#### Ability to run a notebook as a batch job

 Elyra also extends the notebook UI to simplify the submission of a single notebook as a batch job